Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 title: Object Pooling
 ---

-The MLAPI has built-in support for Object Pooling.
-Object pooling allows to overide the default destroy and spawn handlers of MLAPI with your own logic.
+The MLAPI provides built-in support for Object Pooling, which allows you to override the default MLAPI destroy and spawn handlers with your own logic.

-This allows you to store destroyed network objects in a pool to reuse them later.
-This is useful for frequently used objects such as bullets and can be used to overall increase the applications performance.
+This allows you to store destroyed network objects in a pool to reuse later.
+This is useful for frequently used objects, such as bullets, and can be used to increase the application's overall performance.

-You can learn more about the importance of pooling objects [here](https://learn.unity.com/tutorial/introduction-to-object-pooling).
+See [Introduction to Object Pooling](https://learn.unity.com/tutorial/introduction-to-object-pooling) to learn more about the importance of pooling objects.

 ## SpawnHandlers